Arrival in the U.S.

 Complete English Proficiency Testing

-All GO Minnesota students will participate in a specially-designed orientation session before the start of your classes.
+All exchange students will participate in a specially-designed orientation session before the start of your classes.
 During orientation, you will get to know more about:

 - Course Registration